gilch/hissp/docs/faq.rst

 Allocating new arrays may be slightly less efficient than adding a link, but this is mostly only done in macros which run at compile time when it doesn't matter so much.

-If you need to accumulate values into a collection at runtime, learn to use more efficient alternatives, like Python's `list`.
+If you need to accumulate values into a collection at run time, learn to use more efficient alternatives, like Python's `list`.